Enter the Boardroom with Nurole

 office block

-Episode 21 - Why charity board compositions will need to evolve with Bushra Ahmed
+21. Bushra Ahmed - Why charity board compositions will need to evolve

 Bushra Ahmed's journey to the boardroom was an unexpected and unconventional one.
 Having lost her family business in the 2011 England riots, Bushra mobilised to raise awareness and funding for those affected by the event.
 Rising to become a charity sector trustee for organisations like the Lloyds Bank Foundation for England and Wales, the Sheila McKechnie Foundation and Home-Start UK, Bushra is a shining example of how charity boards can benefit from differing perspectives and lived experiences.